shotgunsoftware/tk-core/tests/integration_tests/README.md

 `SHOTGUN_TEST_TEMP`: When set, Toolkit will write all it's configuration files at this location and the data will not be erased after a test ends.
 This is useful for debugging.
 `SHOTGUN_TEST_COVERAGE`: When set, code coverage for tk-core will be generated and result into multiple `.coverage.<machine-name>.<uuid>` files containing coverage for each test run.
 Note that the test folder is not deleted so `coverage combine` can get line information properly.

+To run the tests you must first configure your Personal Access Token (PAT).
+If you have not yet configured your PAT you might not be able to run the tests.
+For more information on how to configure your Personal Access Token, please visit [this page](https://knowledge.autodesk.com/support/shotgrid/learn-explore/caas/CloudHelp/cloudhelp/ENU/SG-Migration/files/mi-migration/SG-Migration-mi-migration-account-mi-end-user-account-html-html.html?us_oa=akn-us&us_si=e1612a29-78a6-4503-9349-2ec30fc72e28&us_st=Personal%20Access%20Tokens).

 How to run an integration test
 ------------------------------
 Once the 3 main environment variables have been set, you can run the tests using `run_integration_tests.py`.
 This will run all the tests.
 If you only want to run one or more test, you can do so like this: